Jesdah/guitar-emporium/docs/TESTING.md

             2. Press yes and the product is deleted
         3. Info message says that a product is deleted
     8. Add to Cart
+        * Message display that an item has been added to the customers cart.
 5. Go to Cart:
     1. Update quantity
+        * Message display that the quantity has been updated to the customers cart.
     2. Remove Item
+        * Message display that the item has been removed from the customers cart.
     3. Do step 4.1 to 4.3 again
 6. Click "Secure Checkout"
     1. Fill in information
+        * Name - Mandatory
+        * Email - Must include "@something"
+        * Phone number - Mandatory
+        * Adress 1 - Mandatory
+        * Adress 2 - can be left empty
+        * Town or city - Mandatory
+        * County/state - can be left empty
+        * Postal code - can be left empty
+        * Country - Mandatory
+            * If any of the mandatory fields is left empty the form will not be submitted.
     2. Complete the purchase
+    * cardnumber: 4242 4242 4242 4242
+        * Date: 04 / 24
+        * CVC: 242
+        * Postal number: 42424
+            * Message will display to the user that the purchase is successful, display an ordernumber and send a confirmation email through Stripe.
 7. Go to My Account
     1. Click Profile
         1. View Order history
         2. View Wish listed items
     2. Click Product Management
         1. Fill in the form to add a new product
+            * Message display that a new product has been added
         2. View the new product by clicking guitars in the navbar

 8. Do steps 1.0 to 7.2 again in mobile view.